-The Los Angeles County Department of Consumer and Business Affairs cautions you to be wise if you choose to donate to victims of the current flooding in Texas or other disasters.
+The Los Angeles County Department of Consumer and Business Affairs cautions you to be wise if you choose to donate to victims of recent hurricanes in Puerto Rico, Florida, and Texas; earthquakes in Mexico and Central America; the mass shooting in Las Vegas or other disasters.
 Make sure your donation goes to victims, not to scam artists.

 Beware of bogus and fraudulent charities reaching out to you through emails, text messages, social media, telemarketing, and door-to-door soliciting.

 Here are some important tips to remember:

 - Give to charities you know.
 You can donate most safely through well-established charities like the American Red Cross.